shoutem/redux-io/README.md

 ## Introduction

 Library consists of middleware, reducers and action creators that enable simple handling of data in CRUD operations with API.
-Library use [redux-api-middleware](http://www.test.com) for async api calls.
+Library uses [redux-api-middleware](http://www.test.com) for async api calls.
 Action creators and middleware are wrapping redux-api-middleware, allowing you to have same experience as with using redux-api-middleware.
 Read more about using [redux-api-middleware](http://www.test.com).